e-Spirit/fsxa-pwa/README.md

 1. Open the terminal and if needed, navigate in your preferred directory where the project should be saved.

 2. Clone the project via the terminal command `git clone https://github.com/e-Spirit/fsxa-pwa.git`.
 Within a few moments the project should appear in your directory.

 3. Navigate to the newly created folder with `cd fsxa-pwa`

 4. Copy the existing `.env.template` file and paste it with the new name `.env` or simply run the command `cp .env.template .env`.

 5. The .env file must contain all the information you need to access your own system.
-You can get this information from your contact person at e-Spirit AG.
+You can get this information from your contact at e-Spirit AG.
 By default, this file is located in the `.gitignore` and is therefore not persisted.
 Each required attribute is explained briefly, for a more detailed description please check the [configuration page](TODO).

 6. To install all needed dependencies run the command `npm install`.

 7. After all dependencies are installed, you can start a local development server with `npm run dev`.

-8. After the server is started, it is accessible at http://localhost:3000 in your browser.
+8. After the server is started, it can be accessed at http://localhost:3000 in your browser.

 ### Development mode

 There is a development mode that helps to easily map the content coming from the CaaS.

 To enable the development mode, the variable `devMode` must be set to `true` in the `fsxa.config.ts` file.
-You have to restart the server, when you change anything in this file.
+Be aware that you have to restart the server when you change anything in this file.
+This file is also checked into git.
+So be sure to change the variable back to `false` before deploying to production.

-If you are in development mode and the component that is on the page has not been developed yet, you will get an info box.
-This shows exactly which component is missing and what information can be addressed.
+If you are in development mode and a component on the page has not been developed yet, you will get an info box which shows exactly which component is missing and what information can be addressed.

 ![Missing Layout](./assets/documentation/MissingLayout.png)